biya-coin/biyaliquid-docs/.gitbook/developers-evm/bank-precompile.md

 ## Start building

 We've prepared a handful of demos that show how to build contracts using the Bank, Exchange, and Staking precompiles.
-These examples also demonstrate how to interact with the Biyaliquid EVM using the most common Ethereum development framework—**Foundry**.
+These examples also demonstrate how to interact with the Biyachain EVM using the most common Ethereum development framework—**Foundry**.

 See the bank precompile demo [here](https://github.com/biya-coin/solidity-contracts/tree/master/demos/erc20) and follow the corresponding README.